-You can make a claim with any person or entity responsible for the collision, including the railroad company, engineer, or conductor.
+You can make a claim with any person or entity responsible for the collision, including the railroad company, engineer or conductor.
+We will help you determine who is responsible so you can get the recovery you deserve.